Find Affordable College Courses

 Associate Degrees in Bioethics/Medical Ethics

 An associate degree in medical ethics is offered at 3 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 76% were students from underrepresented racial-ethnic groups.
+In recent years, the majority of the students getting degrees in this area were female, and 69% were from an underrepresented racial-ethnic group.
+Also, 4.5% of medical ethics graduates were international students.

 Education Levels of Medical Ethics Majors

-In 2020-2021, 72 associate degrees were awarded to medical ethics majors.
+During the most recent year for which data is available, 89 people earned their associate degree in medical ethics.
 This earns it the #23 spot on the list of the most popular associate degree programs in the nation.

 The following table shows the number of diplomas awarded in medical ethics at each degree level.